WebAssembly/spec/spectec/test-prose/TEST.md

   a.
 Return {}.
 3. If (instr' = DROP), then:
   a.
 Return {}.
-4. If instr' is SELECT, then:
+4. If instr' is some SELECT, then:
   a.
 Let (SELECT valtype*?) be instr'.
   b.
 Return $free_opt($free_list($free_valtype(valtype)*)?).
-5. If instr' is BLOCK, then:
+5. If instr' is some BLOCK, then:
   a.
 Let (BLOCK blocktype instr*) be instr'.
   b.
 Return $free_blocktype(blocktype) ++ $free_block(instr*).
-6. If instr' is LOOP, then:
+6. If instr' is some LOOP, then:
   a.
 Let (LOOP blocktype instr*) be instr'.
   b.
 Return $free_blocktype(blocktype) ++ $free_block(instr*).
-7. If instr' is IF, then:
+7. If instr' is some IF, then:
   a.
 Let (IF blocktype instr_1* ELSE instr_2*) be instr'.
   b.
 Return $free_blocktype(blocktype) ++ $free_block(instr_1*) ++ $free_block(instr_2*).
-8. If instr' is BR, then:
+8. If instr' is some BR, then:
   a.
 Let (BR labelidx) be instr'.
   b.
 Return $free_labelidx(labelidx).
-9. If instr' is BR_IF, then:
+9. If instr' is some BR_IF, then:
   a.
 Let (BR_IF labelidx) be instr'.
   b.
 Return $free_labelidx(labelidx).
-10. If instr' is BR_TABLE, then:
+10. If instr' is some BR_TABLE, then:
   a.
 Let (BR_TABLE labelidx* labelidx') be instr'.
   b.
 Return $free_list($free_labelidx(labelidx)*) ++ $free_labelidx(labelidx).
-11. If instr' is BR_ON_NULL, then:
+11. If instr' is some BR_ON_NULL, then:
   a.
 Let (BR_ON_NULL labelidx) be instr'.
   b.
 Return $free_labelidx(labelidx).
-12. If instr' is BR_ON_NON_NULL, then:
+12. If instr' is some BR_ON_NON_NULL, then:
   a.
 Let (BR_ON_NON_NULL labelidx) be instr'.
   b.
 Return $free_labelidx(labelidx).
-13. If instr' is BR_ON_CAST, then:
+13. If instr' is some BR_ON_CAST, then:
   a.
 Let (BR_ON_CAST labelidx reftype_1 reftype_2) be instr'.
   b.
 Return $free_labelidx(labelidx) ++ $free_reftype(reftype_1) ++ $free_reftype(reftype_2).
-14. If instr' is BR_ON_CAST_FAIL, then:
+14. If instr' is some BR_ON_CAST_FAIL, then:
   a.
 Let (BR_ON_CAST_FAIL labelidx reftype_1 reftype_2) be instr'.
   b.
 Return $free_labelidx(labelidx) ++ $free_reftype(reftype_1) ++ $free_reftype(reftype_2).
-15. If instr' is CALL, then:
+15. If instr' is some CALL, then:
   a.
 Let (CALL funcidx) be instr'.
   b.
 Return $free_funcidx(funcidx).
-16. If instr' is CALL_REF, then:
+16. If instr' is some CALL_REF, then:
   a.
 Let (CALL_REF typeuse) be instr'.
   b.
 Return $free_typeuse(typeuse).
-17. If instr' is CALL_INDIRECT, then:
+17. If instr' is some CALL_INDIRECT, then:
   a.
 Let (CALL_INDIRECT tableidx typeuse) be instr'.
   b.
 Return $free_tableidx(tableidx) ++ $free_typeuse(typeuse).
 18. If (instr' = RETURN), then:
   a.
 Return {}.
-19. If instr' is RETURN_CALL, then:
+19. If instr' is some RETURN_CALL, then:
   a.
 Let (RETURN_CALL funcidx) be instr'.
   b.
 Return $free_funcidx(funcidx).
-20. If instr' is RETURN_CALL_REF, then:
+20. If instr' is some RETURN_CALL_REF, then:
   a.
 Let (RETURN_CALL_REF typeuse) be instr'.
   b.
 Return $free_typeuse(typeuse).
-21. If instr' is RETURN_CALL_INDIRECT, then:
+21. If instr' is some RETURN_CALL_INDIRECT, then:
   a.
 Let (RETURN_CALL_INDIRECT tableidx typeuse) be instr'.
   b.
 Return $free_tableidx(tableidx) ++ $free_typeuse(typeuse).
-22. If instr' is CONST, then:
+22. If instr' is some CONST, then:
   a.
 Let (numtype.CONST numlit) be instr'.
   b.
 Return $free_numtype(numtype).
-23. If instr' is UNOP, then:
+23. If instr' is some UNOP, then:
   a.
 Let (UNOP numtype unop) be instr'.
   b.
 Return $free_numtype(numtype).
-24. If instr' is BINOP, then:
+24. If instr' is some BINOP, then:
   a.
 Let (BINOP numtype binop) be instr'.
   b.
 Return $free_numtype(numtype).
-25. If instr' is TESTOP, then:
+25. If instr' is some TESTOP, then:
   a.
 Let (TESTOP numtype testop) be instr'.
   b.
 Return $free_numtype(numtype).
-26. If instr' is RELOP, then:
+26. If instr' is some RELOP, then:
   a.
 Let (RELOP numtype relop) be instr'.
   b.
 Return $free_numtype(numtype).
-27. If instr' is CVTOP, then:
+27. If instr' is some CVTOP, then:
   a.
 Let (CVTOP numtype_1 numtype_2 cvtop) be instr'.
   b.
 Return $free_numtype(numtype_1) ++ $free_numtype(numtype_2).
-28. If instr' is VCONST, then:
+28. If instr' is some VCONST, then:
   a.
 Let (vectype.CONST veclit) be instr'.
   b.
 Return $free_vectype(vectype).
-29. If instr' is VVUNOP, then:
+29. If instr' is some VVUNOP, then:
   a.
 Let (VVUNOP vectype vvunop) be instr'.
   b.
 Return $free_vectype(vectype).
-30. If instr' is VVBINOP, then:
+30. If instr' is some VVBINOP, then:
   a.
 Let (VVBINOP vectype vvbinop) be instr'.
   b.
 Return $free_vectype(vectype).
-31. If instr' is VVTERNOP, then:
+31. If instr' is some VVTERNOP, then:
   a.
 Let (VVTERNOP vectype vvternop) be instr'.
   b.
 Return $free_vectype(vectype).
-32. If instr' is VVTESTOP, then:
+32. If instr' is some VVTESTOP, then:
   a.
 Let (VVTESTOP vectype vvtestop) be instr'.
   b.
 Return $free_vectype(vectype).
-33. If instr' is VUNOP, then:
+33. If instr' is some VUNOP, then:
   a.
 Let (VUNOP shape vunop) be instr'.
   b.
 Return $free_shape(shape).
-34. If instr' is VBINOP, then:
+34. If instr' is some VBINOP, then:
   a.
 Let (VBINOP shape vbinop) be instr'.
   b.
 Return $free_shape(shape).
-35. If instr' is VTERNOP, then:
+35. If instr' is some VTERNOP, then:
   a.
 Let (VTERNOP shape vternop) be instr'.
   b.
 Return $free_shape(shape).
-36. If instr' is VTESTOP, then:
+36. If instr' is some VTESTOP, then:
   a.
 Let (VTESTOP shape vtestop) be instr'.
   b.
 Return $free_shape(shape).
-37. If instr' is VRELOP, then:
+37. If instr' is some VRELOP, then:
   a.
 Let (VRELOP shape vrelop) be instr'.
   b.
 Return $free_shape(shape).
-38. If instr' is VSHIFTOP, then:
+38. If instr' is some VSHIFTOP, then:
   a.
 Let (VSHIFTOP ishape vshiftop) be instr'.
   b.
 Return $free_shape(ishape).
-39. If instr' is VBITMASK, then:
+39. If instr' is some VBITMASK, then:
   a.
 Let (VBITMASK ishape) be instr'.
   b.
 Return $free_shape(ishape).
-40. If instr' is VSWIZZLOP, then:
+40. If instr' is some VSWIZZLOP, then:
   a.
 Let (VSWIZZLOP bshape vswizzlop) be instr'.
   b.
 Return $free_shape(bshape).
-41. If instr' is VSHUFFLE, then:
+41. If instr' is some VSHUFFLE, then:
   a.
 Let (VSHUFFLE bshape laneidx*) be instr'.
   b.
 Return $free_shape(bshape).
-42. If instr' is VEXTUNOP, then:
+42. If instr' is some VEXTUNOP, then:
   a.
 Let (VEXTUNOP ishape_1 ishape_2 vextunop) be instr'.
   b.
 Return $free_shape(ishape_1) ++ $free_shape(ishape_2).
-43. If instr' is VEXTBINOP, then:
+43. If instr' is some VEXTBINOP, then:
   a.
 Let (VEXTBINOP ishape_1 ishape_2 vextbinop) be instr'.
   b.
 Return $free_shape(ishape_1) ++ $free_shape(ishape_2).
-44. If instr' is VNARROW, then:
+44. If instr' is some VNARROW, then:
   a.
 Let (VNARROW ishape_1 ishape_2 sx) be instr'.
   b.
 Return $free_shape(ishape_1) ++ $free_shape(ishape_2).
-45. If instr' is VCVTOP, then:
+45. If instr' is some VCVTOP, then:
   a.
 Let (VCVTOP shape_1 shape_2 vcvtop half? zero?) be instr'.
   b.
 Return $free_shape(shape_1) ++ $free_shape(shape_2).
-46. If instr' is VSPLAT, then:
+46. If instr' is some VSPLAT, then:
   a.
 Let (VSPLAT shape) be instr'.
   b.
 Return $free_shape(shape).
-47. If instr' is VEXTRACT_LANE, then:
+47. If instr' is some VEXTRACT_LANE, then:
   a.
 Let (VEXTRACT_LANE shape sx? laneidx) be instr'.
   b.
 Return $free_shape(shape).
-48. If instr' is VREPLACE_LANE, then:
+48. If instr' is some VREPLACE_LANE, then:
   a.
 Let (VREPLACE_LANE shape laneidx) be instr'.
   b.
 Return $free_shape(shape).
-49. If instr' is REF.NULL, then:
+49. If instr' is some REF.NULL, then:
   a.
 Let (REF.NULL heaptype) be instr'.
   b.
 Return $free_heaptype(heaptype).
 50. If (instr' = REF.IS_NULL), then: